woojoo666/arcana-notes/notes8.md

 we define environments and variable name binding in terms of core language rules

+### Entangle is now Axis!

+* well this was decided a few weeks ago actually
+* I wanted my name to convey two things:
+	1. a network of bindings
+	2. bindings converging to a single node
+* so I made a list of possible names, and first narrowed it down to 6 (using [./name-choosing.html](./name-choosing.html))
+* then I polled my friends, and Axis was the top choice
+* note that a lot of my final names were already sort of taken
+* Quark was a language by a small corp, and Axis and Nexus were small recent languages on github
+* but there are tons of languages of tons of different names on github, so the only ones that aren't "taken" are esoteric
+* and ideally you want a simple easy to remember name
+* like Java, or Lisp, or Python
+* so I decided, I'll take Axis for now, and I'll deal with conflicts if they arise later

+* Axis is actually a great name because:
+	1. it's simple
+	2. it's mathematical, which points to the mathematical simplicitly & elegance that I am shooting for with this language
+	3. it conveys the idea of a "central point", a central axis, to which bindings can converge or come out of
+	4. you can have multiple axises, each having bindings going in and out, creating a sort of "forest" of vertical axises with connections to eachother
+	5. I can create a unique design language out of the idea that is rather unique amongst current languages
+	6. it kind of combines the words "Axiom" and "Nexus", two of my other top names

 ### Errors and Virtual Properties

 we don't want errors tags to show up normally